 As part of its training and professional development efforts, the South Carolina Film Commission presents a series of production seminars each year.
 All workshops are provided to South Carolina residents at no charge and on a regular basis by action of the S.C.
 Motion Picture Incentive Act, passed by the state legislature in 2004.
 Click here to join our email list for announcements and registration links for upcoming seminars.

-Noted VFX producer and Writer/Director VW Scheich will present a seminar on Post-Production Workflow with the South Carolina Film Commission and Trident Technical College on Oct.
+Noted VFX producer and Writer/Director VW Scheich presented a fascinating seminar on Post-Production Workflow with Indie Grants, Oct.
 21 at Trident Technical College in North Charleston.

 VW began his career on-set working with various feature film directors, then learned the studio side of the movie business by working for Pete Corral, the Senior Vice-President of Production at Columbia Pictures.
 During his time at Columbia Pictures, VW coordinated sixteen films, including such blockbuster hits as Ghost Rider, Monster House, and Spiderman III.